-Theorem 9.6.
-Let $\phi: G \to H$ be an isomorphism of two groups.
+Theorem 9.6 Let $\phi : G \to H$ be an isomorphism of two groups.
 Then the following statements are true.

+5. If G has a subgroup of order n, then H has a subgroup of order n.
 PROOF.
 Assertions (1) and (2) follow from the fact that φ is a bijection.
 We will prove (3) here and leave the remainder of the theorem to be proved in the exercises.